jlord/open-data-guide/others.md

 ##[Google Open Transit Guide:] (http://maps.google.com/help/maps/mapcontent/transit/)
 Focuses solely on publishing transportation data in General Transit Feed Specification.
 Very detailed how-to for a very specific task.
 Although an excellent guide, it would be difficult to use this for any other kinds of data sets.

+##[Open Government Data (Josh's Book)] (http://opengovdata.io/)
+Excellent, comprehensive guide to Open Data.
+Case studies illustrate the "how" to some extent, but concentrates more on the "why."
+Probably too long for our target audience to consume.